-Probably the most common unwanted appearance of Bing.
+Probably the most commonly undesired appearance of Bing.

-In either version, changing the default search engine is well hidden.
+What if you want Google or some other search engine?
+Well, changing the default search engine in Edge is well hidden.

 Become a Patron of Ask Leo! and go ad-free!